Muhammad ibn Abd al-Wahhab: Journey to Basra

 Following his early education in Medina, Ibn ʿAbd-al-Wahhab traveled outside of the Arabian Peninsula, venturing first to Basra which was still an active center of Islamic culture.
-During his stay in Basra, Ibn 'Abd al-Wahhab studied Hadith and Fiqh under the Islamic scholar Muhammad al-Majmu'i.
+During his stay in Basra, Ibn 'Abd al-Wahhab studied Hadith and Fiqh under the Islamic scholar Muhammad al-Majmu'i as well as philology and the sīra.
 In Basra, Ibn 'Abd al-Wahhab came into contact with Shi'is and would write a treatise repudiating the theological doctrines of Rafidah, an extreme sect of Shiism.
 He also became influenced by the writings of Hanbali theologian Ibn Rajab (d.
 1393 C.E/ 795 A.H) such as "Kalimat al-Ikhlas" which inspired Ibn 'Abd al-Wahhab's seminal treatise "Kitab al-Tawhid".
+Here, he also observed the permissibility of popular rituals related to the veneration of holy men and their tombs, which he openly objected to.
+His preaching "sparked a strong backlash and he was chased out of town."

+Further travels

+After remaining in Basra for four years, Ibn ʿAbd-al-Wahhab departed for Baghdād in 1152 A.H./ 1739 C.E., where he married an affluent woman and stayed for five years.
+He then traveled to Kurdistan, Hamadān and Iṣfahān, arriving in the region at the beginning of the reign of Nādir Shāh, where he studied philosophy and sufism.
+Then, he continued on to Damascus and Cairo.
+His travels then brought him back to the Arabian Peninsula to Huraymila where his father had settled to take up the post of judge.
+It was here where his "Kitab al-Tawhid" was composed and where he gained his first following of students.

 Return to 'Uyaynah

 Early preaching

-His leave from Basra marked the end of his education and by the time of his return to 'Uyayna, Ibn 'Abd al-Wahhab had mastered various religious disciplines such as Islamic Fiqh (jurisprudence), theology, hadith sciences and Tasawwuf.
+His leave from Basra, marked the end of his education and by the time of his return to 'Uyayna, Ibn 'Abd al-Wahhab had mastered various religious disciplines such as Islamic Fiqh (jurisprudence), theology, hadith sciences and Tasawwuf.
 His exposure to various practices centered around the cult of saints and grave veneration would eventually propel Ibn 'Abd al-Wahhab to grow critical of Sufi superstitious accretions and practices.
 Rather than targeting "Sufism" as a phenomenon or a group, Ibn 'Abd al-Wahhab denounced particular practices which he considered sinful.
+Early Saudi chroniclers described practices abhorrent to Ibn 'Abd al-Wahhab that were quite common in Najd: tombs of the Prophet's Companions had frequent visitors who sought their intercession with God, particular trees were believed to possess special powers, and sacrifices were often made before a blind sage.
 He fashioned his reformist campaign in a manner that appealed to the socio-cultural dynamics of 18th century Arabia.
 Many of Ibn 'Abd al-Wahhab's scholarly treatises, pamphlets and speeches appropriated idioms of local Arab dialects, monologues of vernacular poetry and catchphrases of folk culture into his religious discourse.